 Skinner's Box and Video Games: How to Create Addictive Games

-This hub is going to talk about the psychology involved in creating addictive video games.
-Whether we realize it or not, a great deal of video games are made with addictiveness, and not fun, in mind.
+Whether we realize it or not, many video games are made with addictiveness, and not fun, in mind.
 Considering the success of such video game industry giants such as Zynga, and how much they are worth as a company on the market, it's no surprise that games are being commercialized in such a manner.

 Read on as I explain the psychology concept of Skinner's Box and how it relates to video game creation nowadays.